High School Students

 Pharmacy School graduates must be prepared to meet the pharmacy-related needs of our society.
-The College of Pharmacy at the University of Findlay strives to prepare our graduates for competent and capable practice in all areas of pharmacy practice.
-Accordingly, certain standards have been established in order that our graduates are equipped to complete curriculum requirements and thereafter best meet societal needs.
+Our six year pharmacy program strives to prepare our graduates for competent and capable practice in all areas of pharmacy practice.
+Accordingly, certain standards have been established in order that our graduates are equipped to complete curriculum requirements and thereafter best meet the needs of our society.

 The University of Findlay (UF) Doctor of Pharmacy program and subsequent eligibility for pharmacist licensure requires a certain level of cognitive, behavioral, and technical skills and abilities inherent to a professional education.
 It is to these principles and standards that Doctor of Pharmacy students are held accountable in order for admittance, progression, retention, and completion of the program to take place.